 Sadly, at least two of Tesla's consumers have already died, and at least one has been injured.
 In the case of the sole accident the NTSB was able to fully analyze, the Board attributed a lack of understanding of Autopilot's capabilities to the death of one of these consumers.
-The California Department of Motor Vehicles must now investigate Tesla's unfair and deceptive practices and stop it from violating California law so that consumers have accurate information, understand the limitations of Autopilot, and conduct themselves appropriately and safely.
-The Center for Auto Safety and Consumer Watchdog urge the Department to take appropriate action to prevent further tragedies.
+The burden now falls on the FTC to investigate Tesla's unfair and deceptive practices so that consumers have accurate information, understand the limitations of Autopilot, and conduct themselves appropriately and safely.
+The Center for Auto Safety and Consumer Watchdog urge the FTC to conduct a timely investigation in order to prevent further tragedies.